peter-kozarec/equinox/README.md

 ## ⚠️ Warning

-This is a public repo only because of github actions, so go away
+This is a public repo only because of github actions usage, so go away